Welcome international students! Thank you for choosing UCLouvain.

 Your arrival in Belgium

-Effective 1 August 2020, all individuals arriving in or returning to Belgium are required to complete the « Public Health Passenger Locator Form » within the 48 hours prior to their arrival.
+All individuals arriving in or returning to Belgium are required to complete the « Public Health Passenger Locator Form » within the 48 hours prior to their arrival.

 Additional regulations apply depending on the country from which you departed.
 The Belgian government uses a colour code in which countries range from green to red, thus indicating any action you need to take upon arrival in Belgium.
 Check the updated colour coded list of countries on the Belgian Foreign Affairs website (scroll down to ‘You are returning from…’).